Three things cannot be long hidden: the sun, the moon, and the truth.

 In Fit for Joy, I share with you how my relationship with the body, exercise, and food changed following a period of major depression.
 I became deeply unhappy despite experiencing the most successful moments of my career and being in the best shape I had ever been.
 I began to question the meaning of fitness and health, which led me to explore the depths of my own heart.
 I left the fitness industry behind and embarked on a journey that would take me from New York back to my roots in Brazil, into Miami, and would finally “end” in Paris.
 I learned to have self-love without selfishness; to recognize what behaviors are motivated by love rather than fear; how closely connected my past was to my present; and that love, joy, and peace are our true nature.
 This new understanding not only gave a deeper meaning to my life, but also changed it in ways I could never have imagined.
 The insights I gained can help we turn our physical existence into an adventure toward a life of freedom, happiness, and compassion, too!

 Fit for Joy connects physical activities with spirituality and enjoyment, and psychological processes with nature.
 The heart is where joy resides, and the body and mind are the bridges we can use to access it.
-A life without joy is like owning a home but living just outside it.
-In this book, I share how we can turn exercise and diet into enjoyable, yet meaningful activities.
-Healthy lifestyles can make our human journeys more interesting and enjoyable when used as supplements to an already joyful heart.

 Together, we will also explore the topic of forgiveness, but from a much deeper perspective.
 The links between a painful past, fitness, and joy became clear to me after a period of inner turbulence.
 I knew that most compulsive behaviors had their roots in traumatic experiences, but I never connected my obsession with fitness to my inner pain.
 My fitness habits, to a great extent, were a form of escapism.
 I rejected dealing with pain from my past by building an image of health.
 Unnecessary suffering was the primary fuel for every single visit and lift I performed at the gym.
 The more I dwelled in my past, the more I needed external relief and heavier doses of distraction.
 Fitness became my numbing drug.